[ADP-403] Problem Type Design

 should be designed to be human-readable.
 Avoid opaque or meaningless URIs such as/1234088abc

-—prefer descriptive, hierarchical URIs. - Relative URI: When the publication location is uncertain, MAY use a relative URI reference.
+—prefer descriptive, hierarchical URIs. - When the publication location is uncertain, MAY use a relative URI reference.
+Currently we are not publishing any problem types, so we SHOULD use relative URIs.

 Design Process